MaorKabalo/DropPopProject/README.md

 # Drop Pop - Stacking Balls Game

-Welcome to Suika Game, a fun and addictive game developed in Android Studio!
+Welcome to Drop-Pop, a fun and addictive game developed in Android Studio!
 Smash objects, create your own balls, and compete on the leaderboard to become the ultimate smasher!

 ## Features